 One of your primary goals when you attend a trade show is generating leads.
 At the right event, you can achieve in one weekend what might take months under ordinary circumstances.
 To accomplish your trade show goals, however, requires advance planning and preparation.
 In particular, lead generation and management are two elements that can’t be left to chance.
 Without a good strategy in place, you risk losing leads, and in the long term, losing sales.

 The surveys differ, but not by much, on the following statistics:

 - 87% of show leads are never effectively followed up.
 (Exhibit Surveys)

 - 76% of sales people view trade show leads as cold calls.
 (Exhibitor Magazine)

 - The average exhibitor takes 26 days to vet their show leads.
 (Fish Software)

 - Only 1 of 4 exhibitors knows what becomes of their leads.
 (CEIR)

 Poor lead management not only limits or prevents a company from obtaining ROI, but it can also negatively impact a brand in the market.
 Worse yet, it can limit the value attendees get from their time with YOU in the exhibit hall.

-So you’ve selected this trade show based on criteria after reading our blog How to choose a trade show.
-Now you’re at the event, and you’ve set up your exhibit booth space according to what you read in our blog Planning Your Exhibit Space.
+You’ve selected a trade show based on criteria after reading the article How to choose a trade show.
+Now you’re at the event, and you’ve set up your exhibit booth space according to what you read in the article Planning Your Exhibit Space.